 and the Shudras.

-Hinduism had flourished much, even since its conception in India.
+Hinduism had flourished much, even since its beginning in India.
 This religion opens its wings to one and all.
 The Hindu Brahmans or the pandits were the ones who knew details of Indian Hindu customary ceremonies and thus performed the Yajnas.
-The Indian Hindu customary ceremonies commenced from the very birth, ending in death of an individual.
-Jatakarma is the first customary Hindu ceremony in India to usher in the child into a family.
-Simantonnayana is a ritualistic Hindu ceremony, dedicated to the mother in her fourth month of pregnancy, to protect her and her child from evil spirits.
+The Indian Hindu customary ceremonies commenced from the very birth

 is a similar ritual introducing the child to the world of four Vedic scriptures.
 Samavartana